Hira-Sadiq/cypress-automation-project/README.md

 - **Cypress 13:** A powerful end-to-end testing framework used for creating and running tests.

 - **Docker:** Utilized for containerization, allowing for consistent and isolated test environments.

-- **Jenkins:** Employed for continuous integration, automating the testing process and ensuring reliable builds.

 - **Mochaawesome Multi Reporter:** Enhanced test reporting using the Mochaawesome reporter for generating HTML reports, providing comprehensive insights into test results.